Total Federal and Nonfederal Loans over Time

 Notes & Sources

-NOTE: Nonfederal loans include loans to students from states and from institutions, in addition to private loans issued by banks, credit unions, and Sallie Mae.
-Estimates of institutional and state loan volume are included only for academic years 1999-2000 through 2012-13.
+NOTES: Nonfederal loans include loans to students from states and institutions in addition to private loans issued by banks, credit unions, and other lenders.
+Values for all types of nonfederal loans are best estimates and are less precise than federal loan amounts.